confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

     tty: true
 ```

-There are a few important things to notice:
+Notice that:

-- A volume is mounted from the local `extensions` directory (containing your uberjar) to the container `/opt/ksqldb-udfs` directory.
+- A volume is mounted from the local `build/libs` directory (containing your uberjar) to the container `/opt/ksqldb-udfs` directory.
 The latter can be any directory that you like.
 This command effectively puts the uberjar on ksqlDB server's file system.

 - The environment variable `KSQL_KSQL_EXTENSION_DIR` is configured to the same path that was set for the container in the volume mount.
 This is the path that ksqlDB will look for UDFs in.

+- The environment variable `KSQL_KSQL_FUNCTIONS_FORMULA_BASE_VALUE` is set to `5`.
+Recall that in the UDF example, the function loads an external parameter named` ksql.functions.formula.base.value`.
+All `KSQL_` environment variables are converted automatically to server configuration properties, which is where UDF parameters are looked up.

+!!! info
-- Although this is a single node setup, remember that every node in your ksqlDB cluster needs to have this configured since any node can handle any query at any time.
+    Although this is a single node setup, remember that every node in your ksqlDB cluster needs to have this configured since any node can handle any query at any time.
-- TODO: env var for udf

 ## Invoke the functions

-Bring up your local setup by running:
+Bring up your stack by running:

 ```
 docker-compose up